PixeliGer/OPL-Theme-Pixel-Prime/README.md

 </div>

-**Pixel Prime** theme for OPEN PS2 Loader is inspired by the sleek and modern design of Amazon Prime Video, this theme integrates its latest redesigns , offering a clean, minimalist, and visually appealing interface.
+**Pixel Prime** theme for Open PS2 Loader is inspired by the sleek and modern design of Amazon Prime Video, this theme integrates its latest redesigns , offering a clean, minimalist, and visually appealing interface.

 ## Inspiration